AlirezaAzadbakht/Machine-Vision/Bag-of-Visual-Words/README.md

 	Methods
 	Tester

-both tester and trainer class use same methodss so we made Methods class for easier use
+both tester and trainer class use the same methods so we made Methods class for easier use

 # Trainer Steps: